bparanj/crystal/computer/firmware/firmware-update.md

 - **Test Before Full Deployment**: Test the firmware in a controlled environment before full-scale deployment.
 - **Monitor and Rollback**: Monitor the system after the update and be prepared to rollback if necessary.

-Following these steps can help ensure that the latest firmware works correctly and minimize the risk of potential issues.
+Following these steps can ensure that the latest firmware works correctly and minimize the risk of potential issues.

 ## Rollback Firmware Update